yum25/simplingo/README.md

 └── static/...
 ```
 and credentials.py should contain ```OPENAI_KEY = '[key]'``` and ```GEN_AI_KEY = '[key]'```, replacing ```[key]``` with the appropriate key.
 (You can leave them empty if you're not using them.)

+Additional note, we have found that occasionally the API is occasionally unresponsive at first when starting up, and it helps to prompt it with a very short request (such as the test HTTP request specified above).
+We are still investigating why this occurs, as it occurs infrequently and is a difficult error to replicate and thus diagnose.
+Similarly, we have seen that the API occasionally generates internal errors that have nothing to do with our code and may be tied to rate limits or internal model errors; we have been unable to find an input or scenario that consistently replicates this error either, so it is similarly difficult to replicate and diagnose.
+In the case that it occurs, we have found that simply waiting for a time before trying again seems to help.
+However, as we have only managed to incur this error once, we're as of yet unsure of the best way to deal with this.